-The Frist Nursing Informatics Center (FNIC).
+The Frist Nursing Informatics Center (FNIC)

 The FNIC offers support for technical, audiovisual, web and communications needs of students, faculty and staff of VUSN.
-The center operates a suite of three computing labs in Frist Hall and supports student computing in activity spaces within the nursing complex, The student computer labs are equipped with 36 (20 main lab plus 1 presentation, 7 small lab and 8 testing lab) computers used for normal computer functions, exams and viewing lectures, as well as scanners and printers.
+The center operates a suite of three computing labs in Frist Hall and supports student computing in activity spaces within the nursing complex, The student computer labs are equipped with 27 Dell Precision 3420 workstation computers used for normal computer functions, exams and viewing lectures, as well as scanners and printers.
 A full range of software is available for document preparation, with fewer tools available on testing computers.
 Instructional software is also available over the network or via CD/DVDs from the media library.
 Faculty and students use a web-based course management system called Brightspace for most course communication, group activities and the sharing of course resources.
 In addition, two-way synchronous audio and graphic collaboration is available using a web conferencing system called Skype for Business; and two-way, multi-point IP-based video collaboration is available using a system called Bluejeans.
 Experts in graphics, interactive educational design and information technology are available through the FNIC.
 Consultation and troubleshooting activities include assistance with design and development of instructional strategies, development of specialized interactive computer-based programs and webpages, design and maintenance of databases, design and development of graphics and instructional materials, video production and audiovisual editing services.
 The FNIC implements and maintains quality assurance for School of Nursing webpages and printed materials with assistance from designated departments.